aakashjhawar/chat-app/README.md

 # README

-This is a web app in which user can chat in real-time built using the [Rails](http://rubyonrails.org) framework.
+This is a RoR web app in which user can chat in real-time built using the [Rails](http://rubyonrails.org) framework.

 ### Requirements